Advertising Agency Art Director: Career Overview

 You've heard the term, perhaps in movies and on TV.
-You may even know several people who are Art Directors.
-But do you know what an Art Director actually does from day-to-day?
-Here's the lowdown on one of the most sought-after roles in any advertising agency.
+You may even know several people who are art directors.
+But do you know what an art director does?

 In a world increasingly driven by computer and mobile phone screens, the visual component of marketing has become even more important, elevating an AD's importance.
 A good art director translates marketing strategy into a visual language that speaks to the target audience and expresses the brand equity.

 Often when developing websites with multiple applications and pages, an AD will work with a programmer or a user experience designer to ensure that the site's graphics and technology work together seamlessly to achieve the desired goal.

 Between $65,355–$125,451 for art directors with at least five years of experience.
 Many ADs earn more than that top end figure though when you factor in experience, benefits, bonuses, and location.
 Also, senior art directors working in TV and film studios in markets like New York or Los Angeles usually earn upwards of $150,000 a year.

 Here are some special skills that AD's require:

 - The ability to work well with a copywriting partner.

 - Strong ideation and conceptual ability.

 - The ability to translate marketing strategy into persuasive layouts, logos, and packaging.